absmach/magistrala-docs/docs/dashboards/gauges.md

   ![Temperature Gauge Created](../img/dashboards/new-temperaturegauge.png)

-You can modify the gauge by clicking the **Pencil Icon** on the widget, allowing you to adjust the data source, title, and value ranges.
+The gauge can be modified by clicking the **Pencil Icon** on the widget, allowing for adjustments to the data source, title, and value ranges.

 ---

-## Speed Gauge
+### Speed Gauge

 The **Speed Gauge** widget tracks speed or velocity values from connected devices.
-It functions similarly to the Simple and Temperature Gauges, but the units and appearance are tailored for speed data.
+It functions similarly to the Simple and Temperature Gauges, but with units and appearance tailored to speed data.

-### Create a Speed Gauge
+#### Create a Speed Gauge

 1. Ensure the dashboard is in **Edit Mode**.
-2. Click **+ Add Widget** and select **Speed Gauge** from the list of available widgets.
+2. Click `Add Widget` and select **Speed Gauge** from the list of available widgets.
 3. **Gauge Type**: Select **Speed Gauge**.
 4. **Channel**: Select the **Channel** providing the speed data.
 5. **Client**: Choose the connected **Client** (device).